yamin-shihab/study-notes/grade_7/math.md

 * This makes two expressions on either side of the equation.
 * To solve an equation using number tiles, all tiles on the side with the x tile must be removed by making zero tiles, so that the x can be isolated.
 * Add the opposite of the tiles of the side, then add the same to the other side. (to solve: a long x tile with 2 positive black tiles = 6 negative white tiles, add 2 negative white tiles to make all the tiles on the left zero pairs, while increasing the right side to -8, making x = -8)
-* A balance scale can be used to represent equations by having a balanced balance scale with each side having weights with a number, with one side having an x weight.
+* A balance scale can be used to represent equations by having a balanced balance scale with each side having weights with a number on them, with one side having an x weight.
 * To solve an equation using a balance scale, we must isolate the x on one side by removing all other numbers on that side.
-* We remove the required numbers on the x side, and then the same ones on the other side, this keeps it balanced.
+* We remove the required numbers on the x side, then the same ones on the other side; this keeps it balanced.
-* To solve an equation normally, we also must isolate the x variable, by performing the reverse of PEDMAS, and the reverse operators.
+* To solve an equation normally, we also must isolate the x variable, by performing the reverse of PODMAS, and the reverse operators.
 (3x + 3 = 9 -> 3x = 6 -> x = 2)

 ## Geometry